StratusLab/stratuslab.github.com/_posts/2012-09-20-install-cloud-services-installation.md

 + a default DHCP server must be configured to assign statically IP addresses corresponding to predictable MAC addresses.
 These IP addresses will require to be publicly visible if the cloud instances are to be accessible from the WAN.
++ **hostname** properly set on Front-End and Nodes otherwise some critical services cannot start properly
++ SELinux disabled in all nodes
++ finally it's recommended to do a **yum -y update** before starting in all nodes in order to install any critical updates and latest version of RPMs in the system

 StratusLab Cloud Front-End Deployment
 -------------------------------------